wds4/DCoSL/glossary/classNode.md

 [DIP-107](../dips/conceptGraph/107.md) provides specification for a [JSON schema](jsonSchema.md) as a particular example of a category of `class nodes`.
 DCoSL is designed to be flexible, and alternatives to JSON schemas could certainly be utilized as class nodes.

-According to the (class thread rule?), a class node is connected to a class instance using a specialized path called a [class thread](classThread.md).
+According to the ("class thread rule" ?), a class node is connected to a class instance using a specialized path called a [class thread](classThread.md).
 The requirement that the class node obeys the formatting rules of the class node is called the (need a name for this?).